 This page describes my homemade sequencer.
-It controls the components of my EME station.
+It controls the different components of my EME station.

 Fig. 1.
-The sequencer (yellow) controls my EME station.
+The sequencer (yellow block) controls my EME station.

-The sequencer is highlighted in figure 1.
+The sequencer is highlighted in yellow on figure 1.
 Three events must take place

 in a specific order when PTT is activated and the system switches